Friends Voices

 Story: Simon Jenkins - Glangwili, Wales

-Sally Davies, The League of Friends of the Royal Shrewsbury Hospital
+Sally Davies, The League of Friends of the Shrewsbury and Telford Hospital

 Sally started volunteering at the League of Friends around 25 years ago, after 10 years of volunteering with adults who wanted to improve their literacy skills.
 When she started, she was mainly volunteering with the fundraising committee of the hospi...